|

 tones waiting for the next song to begin.
 Remember, jam freezes

-when it’s left out in space.
+when its left out in space.

 Weiser